-- 5. Is your organisation likely to apply to be an accredited rescue organisation or shelter that can provide dogs to pet shops?
+5. • rour organisation likely to apply to be an accredited rescue organisation or elter that can provide dogs to pet shops?

+Yes

+\boxtimes No

+Unsure
--  No - □ Unsure - Depends on the following factors (please specify): - 6.
-What would prevent your organisation from applying to be an accredited rescue organisation or shelter?

-Questions - Government and non-Government agencies

-Questions - All 7.
-Do you believe your agency should have a role in accrediting rescue organisations and shelters? ☑ Yes ☑ No ☑ Unsure ☑ Depends on the following factors (please specify): Please specify reasons for your response: 8.
+Questions - All □ Depends on the following factors (please specify): Members and Clubs who run breed specific rescues must abide by Dog West Rules and Regulations, so they cannot supply any dog, for any reason to a pet shop. • 6.
+What would prevent your organisation from applying to be an accredite rescue organisation or shelter? d Questions - Government and non-Government agencies 5 7.
+Do you believe your agency should have a role in accrediting resculorganisations and shelters? ☑ Yes ☐ No ☐ Unsure ☐ Depends on the following factors (please specify): Please specify reasons for your response: Yes, as many Dogs West affiliated breed clubs and breeders run rescue operations for their breed of interest not only for the dogs bred by a Dogs West breeder, but for dogs of that bree from any source. e d 8.
 If you answered yes, what would this role be?
+Many Rescues rely on the goodwill of individual Dogs West members wh foster and care for dogs to ensure they are suitable for their breed for rehoming.
+Dogs West could monitor their activities, but I would not like to se that monitoring or government standards make it impossible for Members to continue to play this vital role. or ee